-2. Knowledge to Resolve and or reduce potential issues
+Knowledge to resolve and or reduce potential issues

 All genuine LA offer free telephone advice to their members.
-Telephone helpline provide practical advice for their members.
+Telephone helplines provide practical advice for their members.

 Landlord legislation is constantly changing – not only is it challenging to keep up with, but substantial fines are imposed for those that breach their legal obligations.

-A typical example, if you fail to supply an annual Gas Safety certificate this can result in a £6,000 fine or 6 months imprisonment.
+If you fail to supply an annual Gas Safety certificate, a typical example can result in a £6,000 fine or 6 months imprisonment.

-These changes can often be complex to ensure that their members are kept up to speed with incoming legislation.
+These changes can often be complex so LA ensures that members are kept up to speed with incoming legislation.
 LA provide analysis and a clear explanation of your legal requirements.

 This saves time and stress, crucially gives members peace of mind and the confidence that they are familiar with the current regulations.

-Members save a lot of money and potential trouble as they have access to correct documents when they need them.
-Crucially they also have access to the landlord helpline should they require it if they need help with the documents.
+Members save money and potential trouble as they have access to correct documents when they need them.
+Crucially they also have access to the landlord helpline should they require it if they need help with documents.

 Members have access to a wide range of legal documents, templates, guides, Section 21, Section 8, and Section 13 rent increase notice.
-These downloadable documents are for the Residential Landlord and the commercial sector too.
+Downloadable documents are available for residential landlord and the commercial sector too.

-You have access to multiple templates to deal with rent arrears and universal credit.
+You have access to the BLA templates to deal with rent arrears and universal credit.
 Universal credit guide and government helpline contact details.

 5. Discounted services & Products

-Partnering with other businesses and providers, Associations can offer their members discounted rates on a vast selection of services and products.
+Associations can offer their members discounted rates on a vast selection of services and products by partnering with other businesses and providers.

 The BLA offer discounted rates on deposit protection schemes.
-These member benefits combined add up to a substantial amount, particularly if you have a more extensive property portfolio.
+These member benefits combined add up to a substantial saving, particularly if you have a more extensive property portfolio.

-You have access to property management software; this will allow you to manage your residential properties more efficiently.
+You have access to property management software, allowing you to manage your residential properties more efficiently.

 The BLA Provides analysis of Landlord related issues through their social media platforms.
 The BLA campaign on behalf of members, speaking for its members engaging with policymakers within regional and national Governments.